gavinlyonsrepo/ST7735_TFT_RPI/README.md

 1. Next step is to test TFT and installed library with the included main.cpp test example file.
 Wire up your TFT.
 Next enter the example folder and run the makefile in THAT folder, This second makefile builds the examples file using the just installed library, and creates a test exe file in "bin".
-Be sure to use "sudo" as the bcm2835 requires root permissions by default [ see here for more details on that](http://www.airspayce.com/mikem/bcm2835/) you should now see the test routines in that file running on the display.
-The example file is setup by default fro a 128x128 red tab TFT.
+Make run will use "sudo" as the bcm2835 requires root permissions by default [see here for details](http://www.airspayce.com/mikem/bcm2835/) you should now see the test routines in that file running on the display.
+The example file is setup by default for a 128x128 red tab TFT.

 ```sh
 cd example/